amd/Quark/docs/source/install.rst

 that will run on a laptop without a GPU.
 When you are comfortable with the basic concepts you can come back to the following sections on this page for more advanced set up options.

-The suggested installation of AMD Quark is in a Python environment such as `Miniconda <https://docs.anaconda.com/miniconda/>`_.
+The suggested installation of AMD Quark is in a Python environment such as `Miniforge <https://github.com/conda-forge/miniforge>`_, but you can also use [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install) or [Anaconda](https://www.anaconda.com/docs/getting-started/anaconda/install).
 You can then create an environment for Quark and its dependencies with:

 .. code-block:: bash

+   wget -O Miniforge3.sh "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"
+   bash Miniforge3.sh -b -p "${HOME}/conda"
+   rm Miniforge3.sh
+   source "${HOME}/conda/etc/profile.d/conda.sh"
-   conda create -n AMD_Quark python=3.12
+   conda create -y -n AMD_Quark python=3.12
    conda activate AMD_Quark

 You may then use ``pip`` to install Quark from PyPI, and all dependencies.